Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Linear response: discrete modes

 The modes belonging to the Landau branch analytically continue to the Landau modes in the collisionless ($\nu_\rmc/k\sigma\to 0$) limit.
 As evident from Fig.~\ref{fig:damping_time}, the damping timescales of the Landau branch modes tend towards the Landau values in the $\nu_\rmc/k\sigma\to 0$ limit, unlike the LB branch modes, indicated by the white dashed lines, whose damping times tend to zero.
 The analytic continuation to the Landau values can also be seen by rewriting the dispersion relation given in equation~(\ref{plasma_disp_rel}) in the following form \cite{Lenard.Bernstein.58}:

 In the $\nu_\rmc/k\sigma \to 0$ limit, this reduces to the Landau dispersion relation \citep[][]{Landau.46},

 The solutions of this equation are the Landau modes, $\gamma_0$, which are complex.
-For each $k$, there are infinitely many discrete modes.
+For each $k$, there are infinitely many discrete modes\footnote{If the equilibrium DF is different from Maxwellian, e.g., if it is a Lorentzian in $v$, there can be finitely many discrete modes for each $k$.}.
 Of these, the least damped modes have the following asymptotic form \citep[][]{Landau.46}:

 \begin{widetext}